DarthPJB/nix-git-batch-pull-with-organizations/README.md

 2. figlet

 ## Final notes
-There's obviously no warrenty; don't run code on your computer that you haven't read every line of, and understood. that's why programmers write comments.
+There's obviously no warranty; don't run code on your computer that you haven't read every line of, and understood. that's why programmers write comments.

 ### Created by John Bargman in January of 2022
 ### This code is MIT licensed, it's free software - keep it that way.